-Even though the terms giclee, digital print, and inkjet print all mean the same thing and can be used interchangeably (and will be in this article), artists, publishers and galleries currently represent digital art in so many different ways that unless you know your printers and printing processes, figuring out what you're looking at can often be confusing.
-And when potential buyers get confused, especially if whatever they're looking at is priced more expensively, they tend not to buy.
-Or when they do buy and what they get turns out to be something other than what they thought it was, that can be problematic as well.
+Even though the terms giclee, digital print, and inkjet print all mean the same thing and can be used interchangeably (and will be in this article), artists, publishers and galleries currently represent digital art in so many different ways that unless you know your terminology, printing processes and what questions to ask, figuring out what you're looking at can often be confusing.
+And when potential buyers get confused, especially if whatever they're looking at is priced more expensively than less, they tend not to buy.
+Or when they do buy and what they get turns out to be something other than what they thought it was or worse yet, what it was represented as-- that can be problematic as well.
 So being clear and direct about what you're selling and how it's priced is an important part of making the digital print selling process work.

 Digital, inkjet or giclee prints can be divided into five basic categories:

 (1) Images conceived and created entirely on a computer that exist only as digital files until they're printed out.
 These are generally referred to as original digital works of art.

 (2) Photographs that are taken with a camera and printed out directly from the original digital files or original negatives.
 These are generally referred to as original digital photographs.